Water restrictions and lawn sprinkling permits

 Learn more about watering rules and restrictions

-For complete details of Metro's water stages, and to find out more detail about what you can and can't do during each stage, review their Drinking Water Conservation Plan Summary:
+To learn more about Metro's water stages and what you can or can't do in each stage, review their Drinking Water Conservation Plan Summary.

 Permit to water during summer lawn sprinkling restrictions